The deadline for placing an order is 9pm Sunday March 3, 2024.

 The botanical name for jujube is Ziziphus jujuba, commonly referred to as the “Chinese date.”
 The fruit can be eaten fresh or dried, at which point it resembles a date in look and taste.
 The trees originated in Asia and are very popular there.

 Round-shaped fruits are larger than Lang jujube, ripen earlier, and can be picked yellow-green and ripened off the tree.
-Partly self-fruitful or pollinated by Lang.
+Self-fruitful.
 Tree is more spreading than Lang.
+Zones 5 to 10.
 150 hours.